Ananya-KM/RISCV-MYTH/pipelining.md

 - **TL-Verilog** makes pipeline design **simple and safe**.
 - **Flexibility:** You can change the number of stages without changing your logic.
 - **Timing abstraction** means your design works even if you move operations to different cycles — perfect for handling real hardware delays like long signal travel.

 ---
-Here’s a simpler version of your notes on **Pipelining and Waveform Analysis**, with each section made easy to understand:

----